YourCanadianNetwork2100/YourCanadianNetwork2100/README.md

 ### Who I Am

-8 years of hands on experience building, testing and breaking systems across web platforms, real-time game environments and security research.
+8 years of hands on experience building, testing and breaking systems across web platforms, real time game environments and security research.

 I started when most of the web was still static and around 10 years Roblox development meant fighting with limited tooling and unreliable scripts.
 The tools have changed.
 The standards I hold myself to haven’t.